j7nguyen/hb_chess/README.md

 The string passed in only has to have 'w' or 'b' as the first character, so 'white', 'B', or 'Black' would all work.

-Creating a standard starting chess board and calling print_moves for the white player will list every possible move along with a summary:
+Creating a standard starting chess board and calling print_moves for the white player will list every possible move along with a summary.

     chess = Chess.new
     chess.print_moves('w')

+Will output the following:

     Pawn at <7:1> can move to <5:1>
     Pawn at <7:1> can move to <6:1>